milahu/nixos-patch-installer/README.md

   backend/index.js patch nixos/modules/services/networking/firewall.nix firewall.patched.nix
 ```

+### security

+installing patches is always a risk

+the browser extension allows us to set any host URL
+so we can also send patches to a virtual machine
+on which the frontend and backend are running

 ## todo

 * rewrite the backend http server with [koa](https://github.com/koajs/koa) (with [vite](https://github.com/vitejs/vite), koa works better than express)